ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

 any operation decorated with ``noexcept(true)``.
-Class maintainers could label their move constructors ``noexcept(true)`` to indicate non-throwing behavior, and the library is permitted to take advantage of that labelling if it can be detected (via “compiler magic”).
+Class maintainers could label their move constructors ``noexcept(true)`` to indicate non-throwing behavior, and the library is permitted to take advantage of that labeling if it can be detected (via “compiler magic”).

 Note that the usefulness of ``noexcept(true)`` as an optimization hint goes way beyond the narrow case introduced by N2855_.
 In fact, it